dicacristian/TestCases/README.md

 You can find some test cases that I wrote while working on previous projects.

 ______________________________________________________________________________________________________________________________________________________________________

- Test cases for Login and functionality on https://admin-demo.nopcommerce.com/
+<strong>Test cases for Login and functionality on https://admin-demo.nopcommerce.com/</strong>.

 Test ID : 1